ryanninodizon/EHR-PoC/spa/README.md

 # Info
-In this demonstration, I show how my account is validated by the Microsoft Identity platform, prompting me for two-factor authentication as part of the security measures.

 If you would like to run this, you have to get the **ClientId** and **TenantId** from the Entra ID's App Registration page and update this file:
 > /src/environments/environment.dev.ts